mstdokumaci/arraydb/README.md

 arraydb
 =======

-define your data model using array configs, reach your data as arrays.
+Define your data model using array configs, reach your data as arrays.